As a father, I know how important it is to make sure your child gets the best start to life.

 One of the reasons for this is that human breast milk is lower in protein than any other mammal milk.

-The extra protein in formula or milk from other animals is food for the bacteria E Coli, which proliferate and upset the normal gut flora.
+The extra protein in formula or milk from other animals is food for the bacteria E Coli.
+If these bacteria proliferate it can upset the normal gut flora.
 Breast milk naturally contains neutralising factors against E Coli which normally keep numbers low.

-It’s partly because of this that breastfed babies have fewer GI infections, less diarrhea, and are less likely to develop Crohn’s disease and Ulcerative Colitis later in life.
-They are also less likely to have skin conditions like eczema, and have a reduced risk of developing diabetes.
+It’s partly because of this that breastfed babies have fewer GI infections and less diarrhea.
+They are also less likely to develop Crohn’s disease and Ulcerative Colitis later in life or have skin conditions like eczema.
+There is also a reduced risk of developing diabetes.

 Breastfed babies also receive immune antibodies through breast milk which help develop their immune system.